ziobrowskipiotr/Cpp_projects/README.md

 # Cpp_projects
-This is my space where I enhance my Python skills.
+This is my space where I enhance my C++ skills.
 It motivates me to share my code and track my progress.